Stories from Here: The Writers Residency

 Upstart & Crow Literary Arts Studio exists to share stories and to support the literary arts in Vancouver and beyond.
 Located on Granville Island, one of our city’s cultural hubs, we host live events and storytelling workshops, arrange conversations and collaborations between writers, and sell books from independent presses and under-discovered voices.

 Our mezzanine writers’ studio is a beautiful and peaceful space, looking out over our bookshop.
-Our operations director, Robyn Smith, has a decade of experience as an editor (most recently as editor in chief of The Tyee for seven years) and will offer editorial support for the project.
+Our operations director, Robyn Smith, has a decade of experience as an editor and will offer editorial support for the project.
 Our team is well connected in the literary landscape, and we’re holding this residency to provide a stepping stone in a local writer’s journey.

 Questions about the residency can be directed to hello [@] upstartandcrow.com.